2012 in Konfrontacja Sztuk Walki events: KSW 20: Fighting Symphonies

 KSW 20: Fighting Symphonies was a mixed martial arts event held on September 15, 2012 at the Ergo Arena in Gdańsk, Poland.

 Background

 The event featured Jan Błachowicz defending the Light Heavyweight Championship against Houston Alexander.

 The Różalski-Le Banner bout was originally scheduled for KSW 18, however Le Banner was forced to withdraw due to an injured knee.
 Le Banner was again forced out of this bout due to injury and was replaced by Rodney Glunder.

 Results

 KSW 21: Ultimate Explanation

 KSW 21: Ultimate Explanation was a mixed martial arts event held on December 1, 2012 at the Hala Torwar in Warsaw, Poland.

 Background

-It was KSW comeback to Warsaw after two years with no events in capitol city of Poland.
+It was KSW comeback to Warsaw after two years with no events in capital city of Poland.

 Mamed Khalidov was expected to fight Melvin Manhoef in the main event.
 However, Manhoef suffered an injury to his left leg and pulled out of the bout.
 Kendall Grove stepped in to fight Khalidov.